jeceljr/baby8/examples/README.md

 the program more readable.
 Though this hides the awkwardness of handling 16 bit values the code still gets expanded in the actual output.

+## test_asm_order.s

+This should translate to opcodes 00 to FF (hex) in order, with extra 00 bytes for instructions with 2 or 3 bytes.

 ## BLA

 Baby 8 LAnguage, in its down subdirectory, is a very reduced